 Advanced periodontal disease, when there are pockets in your gums that exceed 6 mm, may require surgical intervention.
 When you’re experiencing tooth loss and need dental implants, a dental specialist, like a periodontist, can help.

 The best time to treat periodontal disease is before it starts.
 We can help you improve your oral health routine.
 Regular dental cleanings are another excellent preventive measure.

-If you’re experiencing any of the symptoms of periodontal disease, call our dental clinic right away.
-Treating periodontal disease early is essential – interventions become much more drastic as the disease progresses.
+If you’re experiencing any of the symptoms of periodontitis, call our dental clinic right away.
+Treating periodontitis early is essential – interventions become much more drastic as the infection progresses.

 Soft Tissue Laser